 Impressive financial performance and growth

-The Group has enjoyed consistently strong sales and EBITDA growth, with steadily increasing operating margins over the last few years.
+The Group has returned to strong sales and positive EBITDA, with steadily increasing operating margins over the last few years.
 Supplier agreements are expected to further improve operating margins going forward.

 Experienced management team, motivated staff, and strong culture